crissu91/bend-tech-test/README.md

 Guidance for how to use your time:

 You have been given this repo as part of a tech-test.
-Your aim is to have it running.
-A task will be issued by your mentor to complete, within a time-frame.
+Your aim is to have a running api.

 Once the time is up, you will look through this repo together and potentially work through some issues that you may have faced.